EdutainmentLIVE/swf-theme/README.md

 ### Preset operations

 You may notice that the percentage value for operations is from 7-100.
-That's because the values 0-6 are reserved for presets.
+This is because values 0-6 are reserved for presets.
 These are useful for more consistent variations across the application.

 The presets are automatically generated off of the colorFallback settings and are based on a percentage offset below and above the fallback, where each number from 0-6 represent a value either above or below the fallback percentage.